Arcane-stack/Last-Minute-Life-Saver-Productivity-app/PROJECT_OVERVIEW.md

-# Project Overview: Lifesaver (Overcoming Procrastination)
+Project Overview:Last-Minute Lifesaver

----

-## 1. Problem Statement Selected
+1. Problem Statement Selected

-### Procrastination, Task Paralysis, and Executive Dysfunction
-Procrastination is not simply a matter of poor time management or laziness; modern psychological research defines it as a coping mechanism for emotional distress, anxiety, and task-related dread.
-When faced with large, complex, or ambiguous tasks, individuals often experience **task paralysis**—a state of executive dysfunction where the barrier to entry feels insurmountably high, leading to avoidance behavior.
+Problem Statement 1 - The Last-Minute Life Saver Students, professionals, and entrepreneurs frequently miss deadlines, assignments, meetings, bill payments, interviews, and important commitments.
+Existing productivity tools often rely on passive reminders that are easy to ignore and do little to help users actually complete their tasks.
 Traditional productivity tools and "to-do lists" exacerbate this issue:
-- **Static Checklists:** They present daunting, monolithic tasks (e.g., "Write Research Paper") without showing *how* to begin, which increases cognitive friction.
+Static Checklists: They present daunting, monolithic tasks (e.g., "Write Research Paper") without showing how to begin, which increases cognitive friction.
-- **Tone-Deaf Scheduling:** They set rigid calendar reminders that ignore the user’s fluctuating energy levels, leading to guilt and further avoidance.
+Tone-Deaf Scheduling: They set rigid calendar reminders that ignore the user’s fluctuating energy levels, leading to guilt and further avoidance.
-- **Passive Alarm Systems:** Standard notifications are easily swiped away, offering no actual support or intervention when procrastination occurs.
+Passive Alarm Systems: Standard notifications are easily swiped away, offering no actual support or intervention when procrastination occurs.

 ---